WMD-group/Solar_oxides_data/README.md

 **Steps 1 and 2: Machine learning**

-- Train a GBR model to predict bandgap from composition
+- Train a Gradient Boosting Regressor (GBR) model to predict bandgap from composition
 - Filter newly generated compositions using the GBR model

 **Steps 3 and 4: Data-driven filters**